 Another option for insuring your bicycle is to have coverage provided by a provider that specializes in bicycle insurance.
 This is especially important if you participate in any racing.
 For example, if you are in a race and you are in an accident with another cyclist and injure them or damage their bicycle, you will be covered for legal defence costs if they sue.

-This type of coverage will protect you against any fees associated with their bicycle, medical expenses, loss of income and bicycle replacement.
+This type of coverage will protect you against any fees associated with your bicycle, medical expenses, loss of income and bicycle replacement.
 It also protects you from perils (fire, theft) in the event of any injuries and medical expenses.
 Generally, membership costs for these policies will range from $45-$100 a year.

 If you are interested in purchasing protection, here are some companies to look into :